happydasch/nspanel_haui/docs/ESPHome.md

 - all processing needs to be manually, all value requests needs to be done manually

+- updated uploader working with http/https

 ## Getting Data

 There are different methods to get data from the display.
 The requests are published with MQTT.
 The response will be returned after.
 See [Requests](#requests) for different methods.

 ## Communication

-The name of the configuration for this functionality is `esphome/dev/2_nspanel_connection.yaml`
+The name of the configuration for this functionality is `device/dev/2_nspanel_connection.yaml`

 A description of events being used for communication between ESP and AppDaemon.